ScottyLabs/wdw-react/README.md

 export default App;
 ```

 Yes.
-I added a lot of stuff so let me explain.
-Take note of the `<Button>` tags
-in the returned JSX expression.
-I set the `onClick` event handler to the
-`retrieveData` function which we already wrote earlier.
+I added a lot of stuff, so let me explain.
+Take note of the `<Button>` tags in the returned JSX expression.
+I set the `onClick` event handler to call the `retrieveData` function which we already wrote earlier.

 I also added a line of text that indicates what time the data was refreshed.
 This time is stored in a state variable as `updated`.

-In addition, I also wrote another
-function that takes the `updated` state variable and converts it into a human
+In addition, I wrote another function that takes the `updated` state variable and converts it into a human-readable time format.
-readable time format.

 It looks like this now: